 Profile interface screen

 Guided tour interface screens

+Onboarding interface screens

 6.3.1: User Login Credential Screen

 This is the first user interface screen that the user shall see upon launching the application.
-The login interface will display an email address and password text field that users can utilize to input their login credentials and access their account.
-If, by chance, the user forgets their password, they can reset it by selecting the "Forgot Password" option.
+The user will be greeted with a login screen that utilizes a PIN and FaceTime biometric credentials for secure access to their account.
+With the FaceTime biometric option, the user can simply use their facial features to log in to their account.
+This provides an extra layer of security, making it harder for unauthorized users to gain access to the account.
+In addition to FaceTime, the login interface will also display a PIN login option that users can use to input their login credentials and access their account.
+If, by chance, the user forgets their PIN, they can reset it by selecting the "Forgot PIN" option.
 In case the user is a first-time user, they will be presented with the option of creating a new account by clicking on "Create Account", and the "Create Account" screen will populate.